swannodette/mori/README.md

 ## Getting it

-There's an old release [available](https://npmjs.org/package/mori) for Node.js via npm:
+You can install the latest release via npm:

 ```shell
 npm install mori
 ```

-We're working on pushing a more up-to-date release to npm shortly.

 The installed package contains a single optimized JavaScript file `mori.js`.